|Position:||Associate Head Coach/Wide Receivers Coach|

 |Alma Mater:||East Tennessee State|

-Chris Beatty is in his second year as Maryland's wide receivers coach.
+Chris Beatty is in his second year on the Maryland staff, serving as Associate Head Coach and wide receivers coach.
 He helped Maryland's offense make strong strides in his first year, while also proving to be an outstanding recruiter.

 Under Beatty's guidance, D.J.
 Moore posted six TD grabs in 2016, the most for a Terp wide receiver since Stefon Diggs also had six in 2012.